Canyons of the Desert Southwest

 - Pre-departure orientation session before the trip.

-What is not included: Airfare, gratuities, pre- and post-trip meals, and incidentals.
+What is not included: Airfare, gratuities, pre- and post-trip meals, incidentals, and travel insurance*.

 Ready for the Southwest?